stevendanna/gloo/docs/content/gloo_routing/virtual_services/security/ldap/_index.md

 ldapsearch -H ldap://localhost:8088 -D "cn=admin,dc=solo,dc=io" -w "solopwd" -b "dc=solo,dc=io" -LLL dn
 ```

-You should see the following output, listing the **distinguished names (DNs)** of all entries located in the subtree
+You should see the following output, listing the \*_distinguished names (DNs)_- of all entries located in the subtree
 rooted at `dc=solo,dc=io`:

 ```text